gofrs/uuid/README.md

 ## Requirements

-This package requres Go 1.17 or later
+This package requires Go 1.17 or later

 ## Usage